 Definitely love the blue skies and emerald lake but this is where sunglasses and sunblock are essential travel kits.
 Only 4WD vehicles are permitted in the park as the sandy paths are not suitable for normal road cars.

 The vehicle tyres pressure have to be reduced before entering the park.
-Reducing the pressure allows the tyres to flex more easily so they can conform to the terrain, which improves traction and reduces the chance of damage from impacts and it gives the tyres a longer footprint, which also aids traction.
+Lowering the pressure allows the tyres to flex more easily so they can conform to the terrain, which improves traction and minimises the chance of damage from impacts while giving the tyres a longer footprint.

 Our eagle-eyed Aboriginal guide spotted this Tawny Frogmouth, perfectly camouflaged on the tree branches.
 It stayed totally still to avoid detection.